jellyfin-archive/jellyfin-docs/docs/contributor-docs/issues.md

 Issues should detail software bug reports **only**.

 Feature and enhancement requests should be directed towards [our Fider intance](https://features.jellyfin.org) for tracking, voting, and reporting.
-Issues created with the Feature or Enhancement tags will be automatically closed and migrated to the Fider instance.
+Please keep all feature requests to this page and not the GitHub issues.

 All other discussions, including initial troubleshooting, should be directed towards [our help channels](/user-docs/getting-help).